Single-measurement Bell analysis: Conclusions

 \section{Conclusions}

-We have examined the satisfaction of Bell criteria for single realizations of quantum systems via the joint measurement of all observables involved.
-The scheme is aimed to obtain the exact statistics of all the observables involved in the Bell tests via a joint distribution that becomes nonclassical when the Bell inequalities are violated.
-We have found that every result violates Bell bounds for causal correlations.
-This can be understood from the quantum nature of the detection process.
-This is to say that every single-shot outcome reflects the quantum nature of the detection system.
+We have examined the satisfaction of Bell criteria for single realizations of quantum systems via the noisy joint measurement of all observables involved, that in spite of being noisy contain full information about all the observables and their correlations.
+We have found that every outcome violates Bell bounds for local hidden variables models.
+This can be understood from the quantum nature of the detection processes and the fact that to reveal nonclassical properties a necessary condition is that the measuring scheme itself must be nonclassical \cite{LA20,RL09,LR11}.